bxparks/rpn83p/docs/USER_GUIDE.md

     - See the *Compiling from Source* section in the [README.md](../README.md) file.

+Each release in the GitHub Releases section also contains an `rpn83p.zip` release artifact file that holds the same `rpn83p.8xk` binary file and a copy of the various user-facing Markdown files converted to PDF format.
+The zip file is intended for third party software archive sites such as ticalc.org or cemetech.net.

 ### Uploading

 The `rpn83p.8xk` file must be uploaded to the calculator using a "link" program